 Category Description

-Variable label German state
+Variable label Place of work - federal state (Bundesland)

 Variable name ao_bula

 Data type Numerical

 Origin ВеН

 Detailed description The variable indicates the German state in which the establishment is

 located.
 It is generated from the district code (ao_kreis).
 The first two

 digits of the district code indicate the federal state (Bundesland , NUTS-1).

 Sensitive variable no